Tips to Reduce Debt and Save Money

 The Envelope System (2.07mins)

-Creating a Budget for Debt Reduction
+Creating a Budget to Reduce Debt

 Creating a Budget according to the income is the first step.
 It is important to find out which are the fixed expenses and which are the variable expenses.